frli8848/DREAM/INSTALLATION.md

 # Introduction

 The DREAM Toolbox can be installed both using pre-compiled binaries and from source code.
-Binaries are currently available for Linux (`x86_64`) and for macOS (Intel `x86_64` Macs).
+Binaries are currently available for Linux (`x86_64`), Windows (`x86_64`), and for macOS (Intel `x86_64` Macs).
 The binaries are compiled using generic compiler flags and should, therefore, run on most setups.
 If you want higher performance then it is recommended that you compile DREAM from source as described below.

 # Binary Installation

-There is (experimental) binaries of the Matlab mex-files for Linux and macOS here:
+There is (experimental) binaries of the MATLAB mex-files for Linux and macOS here:

 https://github.com/frli8848/DREAM/releases

-## Linux Matlab Binaries
+## Linux MATLAB Binaries

 Nothing here yet.

-## macOS Matlab Binaries
+## macOS MATLAB Binaries

 We are using Miniconda packages when we build the macOS binaries so one first needs to install Miniconda from here: